The 7 product dimensions (by Ellen Gottesdiener) help discover product options and create value.

 The user never knows what they want until they see a working piece of the product.

 Facilitate a structured conversation during product backlog refinement

-- Use the 7 product dimensions as a tool to discover and explore within the 7 product dimensions.
-Visualise the different options for better understanding.
+- Use the 7 product dimensions to discover and explore within the 7 product dimensions.
+Visualize the different options for better understanding.